 Each graduate student is enrolled in an academic department and follows the normal procedures of that department regarding admission and progression towards their degree.
 However, course offerings have been designed collaboratively with the needs of multiple departments in mind, and advisory committees commonly include faculty from multiple departments.
 Relevant seminars and other activities occur in all participating departments and institutes, providing a uniquely broad and stimulating intellectual environment for graduate study.

-The Department of Earth and Environmental Sciences (DEES) has research programs in many aspects of modern climate, atmospheric science, and physical oceanography.
-It also has major programs in paleoclimate and geochemistry, which complement the study of the modern climate.
+The Department of Earth and Environmental Sciences (DEES) includes several sub-fields within atmospheric sciences including atmospheric dynamics, planetary atmospheres, atmospheric radiation, atmospheric chemistry, and climate impacts.
+Closely related DEES research programs include modern and future climate and physical oceanography.
+It also has major programs in paleoclimate and geochemistry, which complement the study of atmospheric science.

 The Department of Applied Physics and Applied Mathematics (APAM) has research programs in atmospheric and climate dynamics, focusing on numerical modeling, theory, and diagnostics.